hmbowlin/p8105_homework2_hmb2161/Homework-2.md

     ## 18 November   0.11 2018
     ## 19 December   0.94 2018

-The data in the mrtrashwheel\_data set has 18 number of observations.
+The data in the mrtrashwheel\_data set has 285 number of observations.
 The data describe the contents, weight, and volume of dumpsters during 2015 from April to December.
-The mean weight of the dumpsters is 3.6505556 and the median number of sports balls in each dumpster is 14.5.
-The data in precipitation\_data has 19 number of observations.
+The mean weight of the dumpsters is 3.2804912 and the median number of sports balls in a dumpster in 2017 is
+8. The data in precipitation\_data has 19 number of observations.
 The data show the amount of precipitation per month in 2017 and 2018.
-For 2018 the amount of precipitation is
+For 2018 the amount of precipitation is 32.93 inches and for 2017 the amount of precipitation is 23.5 inches.

 # Problem 2